vitorvidaldev/Microservices-NodeJs-Reactjs/blog/Readme.md

 ### Query

+Stores an object with the posts and comments data.
+The application can still retrieve data when this service is working.

 ## What's a message broker/event bus?

 Message brokers are an inter-application communication technology to help build a common integration mechanism to support cloud native, microservices-based, serverless and hybrid cloud architectures.
 [IBM]<https://www.ibm.com/cloud/learn/message-brokers>